brson/contract-game/doc/notes.md

 require some fiddly low-level glue code, and I am skeptical that they reasonably capture the behavior of the system running live.
+I am sure unit tests will be useful the more software I write, and as ink matures.

-I am much more interested in integration testing on a dev chain, and intend to instead write scripts that run a chain, deploy contracts, call methods on those contracts, etc.
+I am more interested in integration testing on a dev chain, and intend to instead write scripts that run a chain, deploy contracts, call methods on those contracts, etc.